The best hiking gloves 2024: when the mercury dips, these picks deliver impressive warmth and weather protection

 -

-While they’re not the most hardwearing glove around, our pair have stood up to general use very well and, according to our expert, "markedly better than other lightweight gloves we’ve tested".
+According to our expert, the gloves are "markedly better than other lightweight gloves we’ve tested".
 Plus, they’re also relatively inexpensive.
-They’re not particularly water-resistant, but they manage moisture well and dry quickly.
+Wile they're not particularly water-resistant, they manage moisture well and dry quickly.

 Read our full Outdoor Research PL Base Sensor review